jivebiscuit/jivebiscuit.github.io/docs/sop/general-control.md

 3. VFR/VFR, when required by airspace

 Certified radar towers are considered a radar position, and as such, can issue control instructions that a normal approach/departure position would.
-??? info "List of Certified Radar Towers"
+??? abstract "List of Certified Radar Towers"
     KARA, KAUS, KBFM, KBIX, KBRO, KBTR, KCLL, KEFD, KGLS, KGPT, KGTU, KHOU, KHRL, KHUM, KHYI, KIAH, KLCH, KLFT, KMFE, KMOB, KMSY, KNBG, KNEW, KNOG, KNQI, KPOE, KRND, KSAT, KSGR, KSKF, KSSF

 #### 2-1-2.
 Uncertified Radar Towers
 Per 7110.65 3-1-9: “Uncertified tower display workstations must be used only as an aid to assist controllers in visually locating aircraft.
 Radar services and traffic advisories are not to be provided using uncertified tower display workstations.”
-??? info "List of Uncertified Radar Towers"
+??? abstract "List of Uncertified Radar Towers"
     KLRD

 #### 2-1-3.
 VFR Towers
 VFR towers cannot use any form of radar separation or control.

-??? info "List of VFR Towers"
+??? abstract "List of VFR Towers"
     KAEX, KBAZ, KEDC, KHDC, KHSA, KNWL, KNGP, KPQL, KTME, KVCT

 ### 2-2.
 Scratchpad Rules